Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Social media comparisons

-ADHD paralysis or difficulty initiating task
+ADHD paralysis or difficulty initiating a task

 The Impacts of Perfectionism and Imposter Syndrome